The Florida Bar

 What is the Adoption Registry?

 The Department of Children and Families maintains an Adoption Reunion Registry for the benefit of adopted children.
 At or about the time the birth parents sign the consent for adoption, the initial election whether to be on the registry is also generally made by a signed statement.
-If the birth parent elects to be listed on the registry, then that parent’s identity may be released to the child after the child attains the age of 18 years.
 The birth parent who elects to be on the registry should keep the registry advised of name and address changes, so current information can be supplied to the child.

 Birth parents may change their minds concerning the registry as time passes.
 A birth parent may go on or off the registry as many times as they wish.

 After attaining the age of 18, the child may inquire of the Adoption Reunion Registry to learn the identity of the birth parents.
 If the birth parent is listed, then that information will be given to the child.
-If the birth parent elects not to be on the registry, no identifying information will be given to the child and this information would need to be obtained through a court process.
+If the birth parent elects not to be on the registry, no identifying information will be given to the child and this information would need to be obtained through a court process or from the placing entity.

 (back to top)